vmware-tanzu/tanzu-dev-portal/content/practices/postmortem/index.md

 lastmod: "2021-07-28"
 date: "2021-07-28"
 why:
-- Post-mortems help to reduce the recurrence of negative incidents.
+- Postmortems help to reduce the recurrence of negative incidents
 when:
-- When the team agrees that there is something to learn about the incident or near miss.
+- When the team agrees that there is something to learn about the incident or near miss
 - During the incident or soon after it is resolved, as long as the session would not interfere with resolving the incident
-- Stakeholders or another team (eg: support) has asked for a postmortem session.
+- Stakeholders or another team (e.g. support team) has asked for a postmortem session

 what:
 - Whiteboard or digital version like [Miro](https://miro.com/)
 - Sticky notes